 As a retirement system matures, employer and employee contributions must be supplemented with investment earnings to fully fund retirement benefits and operating costs.
-This scenario leaves the investment nucleus untouched to continue to provide the required investment income for future generations of plan participants.
+This scenario leaves the investment nucleus untouched to continue providing the required investment income for future generations of plan participants.

-Current year total contributions, \$311.7 million employer and \$92.0 million employee, covered 79.5% of the \$507.6 million in benefits paid, compared with 74.1% coverage last year.
-The small increase is the result of a phasing in of the contribution for members still working but participating in the Teacher Deferred Retirement Option Plan (TDROP).
-Over the next few years the phased approached will put employer contribution levels in line with regular active members.
+Current year total contributions, \$331.9 million employer and \$100.0 million employee, covered 77.7% of the \$556.3 million in benefits paid, compared with 79.5% coverage last year.
+The small change is the result of a phasing in of the contribution for members still working but participating in the Teacher Deferred Retirement Option Plan (TDROP), and the ability for previous non-contributory members to elect to become contributory.
+Over the next few years this phased approached will put employer contribution levels for TDROP members in line with regular active members.